kojofied/demo-repo/README.md

 # Demo

-Soe Description of the app am building
+Some Description of the app am building

+##
+Watch me blow from Zero to Hero.